 It isn’t for lack of trying.
 I’ve kept an open mind.
 I’ve read (OK, I’ve attempted to read) many contemporary books on nursing.
 I’m not talking about nursing textbooks, which I mostly boycott altogether.
 I’m talking about books that deal with ‘real life’ working nurses.
 These books typically fall into one of two categories.
 The first and most common category is the Hallmark-Moment-obnoxious-musical-card sort of book.
 When you open the front covers of these books, the heavenly host of white angels of mercy start singing the Beatles’ I Want to Hold Your Hand.
 The other category is the angry, burned out, nurses as the most oppressed group in the world.
-An example in this category is Suzanne Gordon’s Nursing Against the Odds: How Health Care Cost Cutting, Media Stereotypes and Medical Hubris Undermine Nurses and Cornell U. Press, 2005). (
+An example in this category is Suzanne Gordon’s Nursing Against the Odds: How Health Care Cost Cutting, Media Stereotypes and Medical Hubris Undermine Nurses and Patient Care (Cornell U. Press, 2005).

 Imagine my excitement when I encountered the new book on nurses: Carolyn Jones’ The American Nurse Project.
 On first pass The American Nurse Project book looked fresh and inclusive.
 But then I realized it is a coffee table book and I began to be suspicious.
 Most nursing coffee table books involve Hallmark Moments.
 Still, I suspended judgment and read through the book, which includes beautiful black and white photo portraits of 75 nurses, alongside synopses of personal interviews Ms. Jones had with these nurses (in nine states plus the District of Columbia).
 But something didn’t sit right with me.
 For one thing, all of the nurses’ supposed “words” were upbeat and uncritical of anything except nebulous ‘health systems’ or ‘poverty’ sorts of issues.
 In her book introduction, Ms. Jones states that she wanted to do something to “honor nurses” and to “give nurses a voice.”
 (Nurses have a voice, thank you.)
 She stated that “…nurses don’t complain much!” along with, “I do believe that they (nurses) are a special breed—some combination of innate compassion and learned behavior.”
 (I’m with Kate Winslet here when she recently commented about the theme song to Titanic—hearing it results in internal eye-rolling and nausea).
 These are not the ‘real’ nurses’ voices that I hear.